Skip to main content

 • Obesity risk

 Obesity is a particular concern for Beagles.
-They are food-motivated and will eat past the point of satiety if given the opportunity.
-Excess weight can accelerate joint problems and reduce lifespan.
-Measured feeding (not free-feeding) and consistent daily exercise are the two most effective controls.
+They are highly food-motivated and will eat past the point of satiety if given the opportunity.
+Excess weight places direct stress on joints, accelerates the onset of hip and elbow deterioration, and is one of the more modifiable factors affecting both mobility and lifespan in this breed.
+Beagles carrying even moderate extra weight often show reduced activity tolerance and are harder to keep exercised adequately — which compounds the problem.
+Measured feeding (not free-feeding), treats counted against the daily caloric total, and consistent daily exercise are the most effective controls.

-• Ear history (discharge, odor, or chronic infections)
+• Any history of ear discharge, odor, or chronic infections?

-• Activity tolerance and any signs of joint stiffness
+• Any signs of joint stiffness or reduced activity tolerance?

 Consult a veterinarian for medical advice specific to your dog.